mtgagliano/mtgagliano.github.io/_posts/2018-02-14-looking-back-months-irl-are-like-years-in-tech.md

 Another consideration with voice/audio is the growing need for advertisers to optimize sound around their audience.
 At [Veritonic](https://www.veritonic.com), we’ve been helping brands do just that.
 With the tools available to analyze audio effectiveness, brands can now more effectively connect with their customers beyond the screen.

-While these three things, Machine Learning, Crypto, and Voice are each individually at the top of my mind, I am also interested in the possibility of overlap between some or all of these things.
+While these three things (Machine Learning, Crypto, and Voice) are each individually at the top of my mind, I am also interested in the possibility of overlap between some or all of these technologies.

-Going forward, I will be watching how these things play out, and looking to design, develop, and build solutions in these spaces.
+Going forward, I will be watching how these areas expand, and looking to design, develop, and build solutions in these spaces.

 Awesome stuff to come!